 In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
 ASU 2016-09 affects entities that issue share-based payment awards to their employees.
 ASU 2016-09 is designed to simplify several aspects of accounting for share-based payment award transactions which include - the income tax consequences, classification of awards as either equity or liabilities, classification on the statement of cash flows and forfeiture rate calculations.
-This guidance is effective for annual periods beginning after December 15, 2016, including interim periods within those fiscal years.
+This guidance is effective for annual periods beginning after December 15, 2016 (year ended June 30, 2018 for the Company), including interim periods within those fiscal years.
 The Company is currently evaluating the impact of ASU 2016-09 on its consolidated financial statements.

 In April 2016, the FASB issued ASU 2016-10, "Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing" ("ASU 2016-10") related to identifying performance obligations and licensing.
-ASU 2016-10 is meant to clarify the guidance in FASB ASU 2014- 09, "Revenue from Contracts with Customers."
+ASU 2016-10 is meant to clarify the guidance in FASB ASU 2014-09, "Revenue from Contracts with Customers."
 Specifically, ASU 2016-10 addresses an entity's identification of its performance obligations in a contract, as well as an entity's evaluation of the nature of its promise to grant a license of intellectual property and whether or not that revenue is recognized over time or at a point in time.
-The pronouncement has the same effective date as the new revenue standard, which is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2017.
-The Company is currently evaluating the impact of ASU 2016-10 on its consolidated financial statements.
+The pronouncement has the same effective date as the new revenue standard, which is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2017 (year ended June 30, 2019 for the Company).
+The Company is currently evaluating the impact of ASU 2016-10 on its consolidated financial statements but has not determined the impact as of the filing of this report.